How Does Cannabis Help With Sleep and Insomnia?

 One conflicting side of the argument suggests that CBD has wake-promoting properties, which may sound counterintuitive, but could be useful for managing daytime sleep disorders, like daytime fatigue.
 Evidence suggests that cannabidiol could be useful in managing many of the underlying conditions that cause sleep disorders, which led to research specifically into the use of CBD for PTSD-related insomnia.

 Sleep is one area of particular interest for researchers since most of the mechanisms of sleep are still poorly understood.
+Much of the research we have regarding CBD for sleep is preliminary, and further understanding is necessary before CBD can be officially recognized as a treatment route for insomnia and other sleep disorders.
 Research efforts regarding CBD for sleep are expected to continue to incline, but the following studies show a useful connection between cannabidiol and sleep disorders:

-1. Effectiveness of Cannabidiol Oil for Pediatric Anxiety and Insomnia as Part of Posttraumatic Stress Disorder: A Case Report.
+1. Effectiveness of CBD Oil for Pediatric Anxiety and Insomnia as Part of Posttraumatic Stress Disorder: A Case Report.

 A 2016 study evaluated the effects of CBD on a 10-year-old girl with pediatric anxiety and post-traumatic stress disorder.
 “Pharmaceutical medications provided partial relief, but results were not long-lasting, and there were major side effects.
 A trial of CBD oil resulted in a maintained decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep.
 CBD oil, an increasingly popular treatment of anxiety and sleep issues, has been documented as being an effective alternative to pharmaceutical medications.
 This case study provides clinical data that support the use of CBD oil as a safe treatment for reducing anxiety and improving sleep in a young girl with post-traumatic stress disorder.”